idaholab/STIG/docs/source/known-issues.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: unhandled-promise-rejection.jpg

 An Unhandled Promise Rejection error can occur after running the STIG installation or executable if the OrientDB is not installed and running.
-To clear this error, make sure OrientDB is installed/running and connected to STIG (Edit -> Configure menu).
+To clear this error, make sure OrientDB is installed/running and connected to STIG (Edit -> Configure menu) (see :ref:`Connecting to a Database`).

 Database Issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^